facelessuser/coloraide/docs/src/markdown/interpolation.md

 CSS has the concept of powerless hues which causes explicitly defined hues to be powerless (or act as [undefined](#null-handling)) when a color is considered achromatic.
-This means a user never has to think about achromatic hues, so even if the erroneously define a hue, they will automatically be treated as undefined when interpolating.
+This means a user never has to think about achromatic hues, so even if they erroneously define a hue, the hue will automatically be treated as undefined when interpolating.
 ColorAide implements this behavior via the `powerless` option.

 ```py play